mattmakai/fullstackpython.com/content/pages/examples/flask/flask-views-view.markdown

 sortorder: 500021028
 toc: False
 sidebartitle: flask.views View
-meta: Python example code for the View class from the flask.views module of the Flask project.
+meta: Example code for understanding how to use the View class from the flask.views module of the Flask project.

 View is a class within the flask.views module of the Flask project.